-A. General.
+- A. General.
 Because of the nature of its responsibilities to the St. Louis Metropolitan region, the Bi-State Development Agency (Agency) manages financial risks attributed to the price variability of fuel usage.
 This risk can be managed effectively through the use of hedging techniques.
-The purpose of this policy is to generally outline how the Agency will manage these risks, what techniques will be employed, and the general guidelines to be followed.
+The purpose of this policy is to generally outline how the Agency will manage these risks, what techniques will be employed, and the general guidelines to be followed. - B. Definition.

-B. Definition.
 A hedge is a financial tool used to reduce the risk associated with normal business activities of buying fuel.
 The purpose of this hedging program is not to make orlose money but to manage risk.
 This program is not an investment and should not be construed as such.
 Realized gains or losses will be considered as an element of fuel cost.
-A hedging program will:

-- a. seek to decrease the volatility of fuel cost; - b. seek to increase the likelihood that actual net fuel cost will remain below the budgeted cost; - c. seek to increase the certainty of future fuel cost; - d. seek to attain a lower overall cost of fuel in the long-term; - e. seek to manage year-over-year changes in fuel cost. - C. Program Infrastructure. - a.
+A hedging program will: - a. seek to decrease the volatility of fuel cost; - seek to increase the likelihood that actual net fuel cost will remain below the budgeted cost; - c. seek to increase the certainty of future fuel cost; - d. seek to attain a lower overall cost of fuel in the long-term; - e. seek to manage year-over-year changes in fuel cost.

+C. Program Infrastructure.

+a.
 Instruments.
 The agency will maintain a futures account with a Futures Commission Merchant (Broker, which may be a separate entity from the Advisor.
 The Agency, through the management and direction of an

-Chapter 30 (Update/Revised 06/25/21, 08/20/21, and 11/19/21) 30-17 Advisor, acquires, holds, and disposes of fuel futures contracts in the operation of its program.
-The high correlation between the movement of the price that the Agency pays for its fuel and the movement of the valueof the futures contracts produces the program's effectiveness as a hedge.
+Advisor, acquires, holds, and disposes of fuel futures contracts in the operation of its program.
+The high correlation between the movement of the price that the Agency pays for its fuel and the movement of the value of the futures contracts produces the program's effectiveness as a hedge.
 Due to the liquidity of the futures contracts purchased, these contracts do not require an investment grade rating.